 - UMD theses (copy 2 only)

-Several types of materials are for Library use only, including Reference books, periodicals, and Archives & Special Collections materials.
+Several types of materials are for Library use only, including Reference books, and Archives & Special Collections materials.

 Types of Audio/Visual Equipment Which May Be Borrowed: